microsoft/aed-blockchain-learn-content/ethereum-networks/includes/5-develop-deploy-development.md

  },
 ```

-8. Open a terminal window and start up a development blockchain using **ganache-cli**: $ ganache-cli
+3. Open a terminal window within VS COde and start up a development blockchain using ganache-cli by typing: **ganache-cli**.

-9. In Visual Studio Code, open a terminal window to compile and migrate the TodoList contract to the development network by running: `truffle compile` and then
+4. In Visual Studio Code, open a terminal window to compile and migrate the TodoList contract to the development network by running the following:

+- `truffle compile`
-`truffle migrate --reset`
+- `truffle migrate --reset`

 This will deploy the smart contracts to the development network.
 At this point, test your contract using the truffle console, inspect and modify the smart contracts.
 Below we can see that we created a single task when initializing the task list.
 Using **truffle console**, you can continue to interact with the contract, creating and setting tasks and toggling their status.